sanity-io/assist/plugin/README.md

 - set `options.aiAssist.imageInstructionField` to a child-path relative to the image
 - have a `string` or `text` field that corresponds to the `imageInstructionField` path

-This will add a "Generate image from prompt" instruction to the image prompt field.
-Running it will generate and image.
+This will add a **Generate image from prompt** instruction to the image prompt field.
+Running it will generate an image.

-Additionally, whenever an AI Assist instruction writes to the image prompt field, the image will be generated.
+Additionally, whenever an AI Assist instruction writes to the image prompt field, the image will be re-generated.

 This could be a document instruction, an instruction for the image field or parent object, or directly on the image prompt field.

-A common styleguide can achieved by adding an instruction to the image prompt field that rewrites whatever value is there, to include a common style.
+A common style guide can achieved by adding an instruction to the image prompt field that rewrites its value to include instructions on common style rules.
-Use AI context documents to apply a reusable styleguide to the prompt rewriting as needed.
+Use AI context documents to apply a reusable style guide to the prompt rewriting as needed.

 #### Example